 This shrub does best in full sun to partial shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selection of a native North American species.
+This species is native to parts of North America.

-\ This is a 'special order' plant - contact store for details
+This is a 'special order' plant - contact store for details